matthieu-beteille/gipher/README.md

 # Gipher

-I decided to build my first Elm application.

-This is a tinder-like application for gifs allowing you to swipe trending gifs (using giphy API).
+Tinder-like application for gifs allowing you to swipe trending gifs (using giphy API).

 ## TODO